tasmota/docs/docs/Getting-Started.md

 ## Flashing

-If you have followed [Hardware preparation (#Hardware-Preparation), your device should be in Flash Mode and ready for a Tasmota firmware binary file to be flashed.
+If you have followed [Hardware preparation](#hardware-preparation), your device should be in Flash Mode and ready for a Tasmota firmware binary file to be flashed.
 For that you need a **flashing tool**.

 !!! tip
     You may want to back up the device manufacturer's firmware on the one in a million chance you don't like Tasmota.